What is the city but the people? ~ William Shakespeare in Coriolanus

 Unblogging it all… Ishita

 Disclaimer: This isn’t a sponsored post, nor are there any affiliated links.
-The subject, story, opinions and views stated here are my own and my bills have been self paid.
+The subject, story, opinions and views stated here are my own and all my bills have been self paid.
 While you enjoy reading my posts with lot of visuals, please do not use any material from these posts.
 Do join me on my daily food and travel journey on Instagram, Facebook, Twitter and Pinterest.

 Here are a few of my friends’ write ups that might be of interest if you plan to dine out in Dubai: